PetervanLunteren/EcoAssist/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for EcoAssist, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for AddaxAI, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 #### Before Submitting an Enhancement

 - Make sure that you are using the latest version.
-- Read the [documentation](https://github.com/PetervanLunteren/EcoAssist/blob/main/README.md) carefully and find out if the functionality is already covered, maybe by an individual configuration.
+- Read the [documentation](https://github.com/PetervanLunteren/AddaxAI/blob/main/README.md) carefully and find out if the functionality is already covered, maybe by an individual configuration.
-- Perform a [search](https://github.com/PetervanLunteren/EcoAssist/issues) to see if the enhancement has already been suggested.
+- Perform a [search](https://github.com/PetervanLunteren/AddaxAI/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.

 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/PetervanLunteren/EcoAssist/issues).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/PetervanLunteren/AddaxAI/issues).

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.